gonzalo-villegas-curulla/EpidemiologyProblem/README.md

 ### Involved case: domain tessellation

-The nodes may be distributed homogeneously, regularly, arbitrarily (this is framed within the context of Random-Sequential-Adsorption [RSA](https://en.wikipedia.org/wiki/Random_sequential_adsorption), hyper/uniformity, etc. to be discussed later CITATIONS: Torquato, Hinrichsen, Norris, Connoir, Rohfritsch).
+The nodes may be distributed homogeneously, regularly, arbitrarily (this is framed within the context of Random-Sequential-Adsorption [RSA](https://en.wikipedia.org/wiki/Random_sequential_adsorption), hyper-uniformity, etc. to be discussed later `citations`: Torquato, Hinrichsen, Norris, Connoir, Rohfritsch).
 One may want to draw polygons around the nodes and treach each one as the baricenter of a Voronoi cell.
 Now we have two new criteria between neighbors: the node-to-node distance and the length of the shared fae between two cells.

-#### `Involved case` The degree `k` of the network's nodes
+#### `(Involved case)` The degree `k` of the network's nodes

-The degree distribution:
+* The degree distribution:

-The approximations of the degree distribution:
+* The approximations of the degree distribution:

-Applications and moments of `k`:
+* Moments and applications of `k`: